-- Before sunrise on the 13th the crescent Moon is near Venus.
+- Before sunrise on the 1st the waning crescent Moon is just to the right of Jupiter.

-- Then on the 21st the Moon is near the red supergiant star Antares (Scorpius).
+- On the 12th the First Quarter Moon is just near the red supergiant Antares (Scorpius).

 September is a poor month for meteors.
 The Southern Piscids is the most active shower and while it has an extended peak which runs from the 11th to the 20th, it only produces a few meteors per hour.
 The meteors appear near the constellation of Pisces (the fish) which can be found in the north-west from midnight until dawn.

 In the early evening, the Southern Cross can be seen in the south-west, tipped over on its side, with the Two Pointers almost vertical above it.
 Above the western horizon sits the star Spica in the constellation of Virgo and in the north-west is the orange giant star Arcturus that belongs to Bootes, the herdsman.

 Turning towards the south-east we see the bright star Achernar, which marks the end of the river, Eridanus, and also Fomalhaut, the brightest star in Piscis Austrinus.
 High in the north are the three main stars of Aquila, the Eagle, including the bright star Altair, while low to the horizon is Vega, the fifth brightest star in the night sky.